gfritz/gfritz-static-site/blog/posts/2020-12-05-fsadvent-2020-dependency-injection-using-flexible-types-and-type-inference.md

 I do not depend on some library or framework.
 Type inference and flexible type annotations are standard F# language features.
 If the environment type does not meet the needs of some function in some module, the code will not compile.

 You still need to provide proper configurations, connection strings, etc at startup.
-The compiler does not check that, unless you are willing to consider using a type provider.
-See how [SQLProvider](https://fsprojects.github.io/SQLProvider/) does it.
-That may not be worth the effort and is beyond the scope of this post.
+The compiler does not check that, unless you are willing to add in a type provider.
+[SQLProvider](https://fsprojects.github.io/SQLProvider/) for example checks queries against a real database at compile time.
+Maybe there is a type provider or similar tool to do that for your configured dependency?
+That does not sound worth the effort and is beyond the scope of this post.

 ### Remaining Questions